Silver Sulfadiazine Cream

 Silver sulfadiazine has broad antimicrobial activity.
 It is bactericidal for many gram-negative and gram-positive bacteria as well as being effective against yeast.
 Results from in vitro testing are listed below.

 Sufficient data have been obtained to demonstrate that silver sulfadiazine will inhibit bacteria that are resistant to other antimicrobial agents and that the compound is superior to sulfadiazine.

 Studies utilizing radioactive micronized silver sulfadiazine, electron microscopy, and biochemical techniques have revealed that the mechanism of action of silver sulfadiazine on bacteria differs from silver nitrate and sodium sulfadiazine.
-Silver sulfadiazine acts only on the cell wall to produce its bactericidal effect.
+Silver sulfadiazine acts only on the cell membrane and cell wall to produce its bactericidal effect.

 Silver sulfadiazine is not a carbonic anhydrase inhibitor and may be useful in situations where such agents are contraindicated.

 Indications and Usage for Silver Sulfadiazine Cream

 Silver Sulfadiazine Cream, USP 1% is a topical antimicrobial drug indicated as an adjunct for the prevention and treatment of wound sepsis in patients with second and third degree burns.

 Silver Sulfadiazine Cream, USP 1% is contraindicated in patients who are hypersensitive to silver sulfadiazine or any of the other ingredients in the preparation.

 Because sulfonamide therapy is known to increase the possibility of kernicterus, Silver Sulfadiazine Cream, USP 1% should not be used on pregnant women approaching or at term, on premature infants, or on newborn infants during the first 2 months of life.